Mod DescriptionIf DRLs are not standard on your car, you can buy an add on module by MisterDotCom (MDC) that adds the functionality to your car.

 The procedure is nearly the same as above, but with one important difference.
 After the fourth ‘on’ you pause before continuing with the 4th ‘off’ (That is: on, off, on, off, on, off, on… PAUSE… off).
 The duration of your pause (min: 5 seconds, max 5 minutes) will be remembered and set as the duration of your CHF.
 After you complete this step, the system will confirm with 3 flashes of your low-beam.

 Turn your car off and remove your key to finish programming.

 If your smart has factory DRL (all Canadian smarts) you must disable it to enjoy the benefits of this mod.
-To turn them off,
+To turn them off, see here for info.

 A Canadian Quirk

 All Canadian smarts already have Daytime Running Lights and the Coming Home feature (other smarts may have it as well).
 Disabling the factory DRL lets you take advantage of the bulb-saving features offered by this mod, but you can not (as far as I know) disable the CHF.
 With the factory CHF and this mod’s CHF both working, you get an odd compounded effect.
 The factory CHF will turn the lights on for a pre-set period of time then they will shut off, after a brief pause the mod’s CHF will engage and keep the lights on for the duration you programmed, then they will nicely fade off.
 Its an unexpected behavior and a bit odd, but causes no forseeable harm.
 To avoid this, simply program the mod’s CHF to ‘off’ as described above. (again, you can not turn the factory CHF off).